Criminal record checks in different countries

-AccessNI cannot give you advice about specific checks necessary for each country.
-You must check with your overseas employer or the country's embassy, consulate or High Commission.
+AccessNI doesn't give advice about checks necessary for each country.
+You should ask your overseas employer or the country's embassy, consulate or High Commission.

-When you are emigrating or going abroad to work, study or for an extended stay, you may need to get a criminal record check in order to get a visa.
+When you're emigrating or going abroad to work, study or volunteer, you may need a criminal record check to get a visa.

-You must get a Police Certificate from the Association of Chief Police Officers Criminal Record Office (ACRO) to complete your visa application for the following countries:
+You must get a Police Certificate from the Association of Chief Police Officers Criminal Record Office (ACRO) to complete your visa application for:

 - Cayman Islands